Farming Innovation Grant

 Overview

-This grant from Anglian Water supports innovation towards finding local solutions to local water quality challenges in key priority catchments across the Anglian Water region.
+This grant supports innovation towards finding local solutions to local water quality challenges in key priority catchments across the Anglian Water region.

 Land to water connectivity influences raw water quality so slowing or breaking those pathways for losses helps reduce risks at source.
 See the priority areas map for local challenge details which include losses of: pesticides, soil and nutrients (which can also contribute to algal concern).